Begotten (film): Reception

 Begottens narrative and use of symbolism were highlighted by some critics.
-The Courier commented that the film "goes beyond convention" with its storytelling.
+The Courier commented that the film "goes beyond convention" with its story-telling.
 Jackson Hole News described the film as 'an accurate portrayal of the religious attitudes and ideas of the Dark Ages'.
 Jonathan Rosenbaum at the Chicago Reader called it a "remarkable if extremely upsetting" film, applauding the originality of its visuals, but cautioned that its graphic violence was not for the squeamish or the faint of heart.
 The Christian Science Monitors, David Sterritt compared it favorably to Samuel Beckett's novel How It Is in regards to its symbolism and narrative structure.
 Sterritt also commented that the film's claustrophobic atmosphere and dark narrative were hard to stomach but equally entrancing overall.

-Although some critics wrote favorable about the film's visual imagery and narrative themes, others criticized the same elements, while also mentioning its brutal violence and long running time.
-Awarding it two and a half out of four stars, John Kenneth Muir felt its narrative would be better suited to a short rather than feature film, despite what he described as its originality and powerful imagery.
+Although some critics wrote favorable about the film's visual imagery and narrative themes, others criticized its brutal violence and long running time.
+Awarding it two and a half out of four stars, John Kenneth Muir felt its narrative would be better suited to a short rather than a feature film, despite praising its "originality" and "powerful" imagery.
 Echoing this sentiment, the Polish journalist Bartłomiej Paszylk thought the first half was compelling and "genuinely frightening", but wrote that the narrative would have been better served with a much shorter length.
 The film's graphic violence and imagery were criticized by Janet Maslin of The New York Times who described it as "too grotesque" to engage an audience, although she highlighted its unique narrative.